This policy is currently going through formal consultation. Click here to go to comment.

 The LPAs will pursue a proactive and solution-orientated approach for the conservation of the historic environment, ensuring that it is promoted as a key element of local character and distinctiveness, forms a strategic context for regeneration and development, and is conserved as part of the area's cultural offer, by:

-1. Protecting and enhancing the character and special interest of heritage assets, designated areas and their setting of areas of acknowledged importance, including:
+1. Protecting and enhancing the character and special interest of heritage assets and their setting including:

 ii.
 Non-designated heritage assets, including areas of archaeological interest, unregistered parks and gardens and landscapes positively identified as having significance in terms of the historic environment.